 6. Suddenly the world ceases to matter

-The best way to test if you have fallen in love with someone you just met is to go through your interaction with him or her in a group.
-If you were in a group and got introduced to the person who may become the love of your life in the future, think how you behaved.
+The best way to test if you have fallen in love with someone you just met is to reflect on your interaction with him or her in a group setting.
+If you got introduced to the person, who may become the love of your life in the future, as part of a group, think about how you behaved.

 Do you remember what he said more than what others did?
-Did you stop noticing your surroundings to focus only on him?
-That’s a sureshot sign!
+Did you stop noticing your surroundings to focus only on her?
+Were you two stealing glances at each other?
+Did you secretly hope you’d get to know them better?
+Yes, yes, and yes?
+These are all sure-shot signs of love at first sight.

 7. You are curious about them